Macel, Mississippi

 Macel is an unincorporated community located in Tallahatchie County, Mississippi.
 Macel is approximately 6.7 mi south of Tippo and approximately 6.7 mi north-northeast of Philipp on Tippo Road.

+Macel is named from Macel Willingham, the daughter of a local landowner.

+A post office operated under the name Macel from 1908 to 1955.

+Macel is located on the former Illinois Central Gulf Railroad and in 1920 had a population of 100.